jackabox/2019.jackwhiting.co.uk/content/posts/2018-01-12-setting-up-a-windows-10-development-environment-with-wsl-php-laravel.md

 title: Setting Up A Windows 10 Development Environment with WSL, PHP & Laravel
 slug: setting-up-a-windows-10-development-environment-with-wsl-php-laravel
 date: 2018-01-12 00:00:00
-description: 'Guide & Tutorial on setting up WSL (Windows Subsystem for Linux) with a Laravel/PHP development stack for simplified coding on Windows 10.'
+summary: 'Guide & Tutorial on setting up WSL (Windows Subsystem for Linux) with a Laravel/PHP development stack for simplified coding on Windows 10.'
 categories:
   - Tools
   - Windows